MaksymBratsiun/CodeReviewAI/README.md

 - response
 ```
 {
-  "Comment": "The developer has a strong grasp of project organization and has implemented good practices
-    like separation of concerns.
-However, simplifying dependency management and
-    enhancing documentation would significantly improve the project's maintainability and user experience.",
+  "Comment": "Overall, the developer demonstrates a good understanding of Python programming concepts, async functions,
+    error handling, and API integration.
+However, there are consistent areas for improvement such as documentation,
+    error handling, code organization, and attention to detail.
+Providing clearer instructions, refactoring code
+    for better modularity, and improving consistency in comments and naming conventions would enhance the code quality.",
-  "Skills": "The developer shows a commendable understanding of project structure and organization,
+  "Skills": "The developer shows proficiency in Python programming, async functions, and error handling,
-    but should focus on refining documentation and dependency management for better clarity.",
+    but there is a need for improvement in documentation, code organization, and attention to detail.",
-  "Rating": 4
+  "Rating": 3
   }
 ```